-(a) All decisions shall be made by a simple majority except where the Constitution or Standing Orders require a two-thirds majority.

-(b) Voting shall be on a show of hands, but that shall be followed by a ballot at the Chair's discretion or on a request supported by at least twenty voting members.
+- (a) All decisions shall be made by a simple majority except where the Constitution or Standing Orders require a two-thirds majority. - (b) Where Voting takes place by show of hands, but that shall be followed by a ballot at the Chair's discretion or on a request supported by at least twenty voting members.